FrederickWatkins/riscv_processor/readme.md

 - Implement RV32IMC and test working with basic programs
 - Add memory mapped VGA buffer (vgalib drwonky) and test with more complex programs (verilator)
 - Add memory mapped keyboard passthrough and continue testing
+- Port from wishbone to AXI4 (needed to communicate with DDR controller)
 - Port to RV64IMC
 - Add F/D
 - Pipeline (maybe 4 or 5 stage - work out details)